-A Lasting Power of Attorney is a document in which you appoint one or more trusted people to act on your behalf as your ‘attorneys’, if you needed some help to manage your own affairs, or had lost the ability to do so.
+A Lasting Power of Attorney is a document in which you appoint one or more trusted people to act on your behalf as your attorneys during your lifetime, if you needed help to manage your own affairs or had lost the ability to do so.
+This might be because of an illness, an accident or simply old age.

 Chiltern Wills specialises in making Lasting Powers of Attorney.
 We are a friendly, professional Will writing business based in Beaconsfield and run by former London solicitor Rebecca D’Arcy.
 Rebecca would be glad to guide you through the process, making it easy and straightforward.